rushxbh910/Music_Recommendation_Application_Spotify/README.md

 # 🎵 Spotify Music Recommendation Application

-A modular, production-ready version of your notebook: end‑to‑end data prep, model training, and real‑time recommendations via **FastAPI** and an optional **Streamlit** UI.
+A modular, production-ready, end‑to‑end data prep, model training, and real‑time recommendations via **FastAPI** and an optional **Streamlit** UI.
 It uses feature scaling, dimensionality reduction (PCA), **KMeans** clustering, and **cosine similarity** to recommend tracks.
 If a track isn’t found locally, it can fall back to the **Spotify Web API** (via Spotipy) when credentials are present.